spike322/security-door/README.md

-# Secure Door IoT application - Server
+# Secure Door IoT application - Client

 Secure Door is an IoT application built with Arduino.